Well I got back from London town some time ago - but I'm still recovering!

 Bournemouth we missed you!
 Hopefully it won't be another twelve years until we're back...

 We also threw a surprise birthday dinner for my mum.
 It was a surprise because her birthday wasn't for another month!
 But as her next birthday is a milestone one and we won't be there to celebrate with her, we thought we'd have a little birthday get-together while we were all in the same city.
 So we did!
-My mum's face was an absolute picture when she saw her cake coming out and we all started signing happy birthday.
+My mum's face was an absolute picture when she saw her cake coming out and we all started singing happy birthday.
 Until then she thought it was a farewell dinner for me and The Mister!
 But she thoroughly enjoyed her night and everyone had fun.

 It was also a bit of a celebration for my dad too as this year, he finally realized his dream of becoming a published author - something he'd wanted for pretty much his whole life.
 When I was a child, Dad would always be working away on one novel or another - as well as running his business full-time - while Mum, a typist by trade, would be bashing away at the keys on the typewriter (yep, it was typewriters back then, kids!)
 And we would always have publishers, agents and other literary types over at our house for dinner or tea.
 As children we struck up quite a bond with some of them, although we're no longer in touch.
 What can I say, it was the eighties and people didn't keep in touch the same way we do now.
 We didn't have all those apps, sites and free minutes for a start!
 It was a very memorable time in all our lives and I'm glad that even though it took a long time, Dad finally achieved his goal.

-We're also very honoured that we got to take our niece for her first day at secondary school.
-She was very nervous to be starting not just a new school but a new stage of her life.
-And being the big girl that she is now, she didn't want her new schoolmates to see her being walked to school by her uncle, aunt and grandma, and wanted us to disappear as we were approaching the school gates - but my mum was having none of it ("Look - It's the first day.
-All the other kids are being taken to school by their families!")
 Everyone always says that school days are the best days of your life.
-Unfortunately for me, where secondary school is concerned, I'd say I had far better days rebooting an old computer.
+Unfortunately for me, where secondary school is concerned, I'd say I had far better days rebooting an old computer!
 But there were of course some good things to come out of it.
 I met people who I am friends with to this day, and got to know teachers who inspired and me and played their part in shaping me into the teacher that I am today (I also encountered teachers who taught me how not to be but the less said about them, the better!)
-So I hope that for my niece and all those other kids who have also started this new journey, that their days at secondary school will be a lot more of a positive experience for them than it was for me.
+So I hope that for my niece and all those other kids who have also started this new journey, that their days at secondary school will be a lot more of a positive experience for them than it was for me, and that they will go on to do really great things.
 Good luck, kids!

 Of course I brought back half my weight in chocolate, biscuits and all kinds of goodies.
 Unfortunately I think I left my two Soreen loaves at my parents' house.
 Never mind - I'll just have to buy double the amount next time.
 I also had three boxes shipped out here full of nostalgic items that I've kept for eons without even realizing it.
 It's almost as though my past self knew I was going to be a nostalgia blogger!